AIU Welcomes U.S. Coast Guard Students

 Reduced Tuition Rate

-AIU Online offers a 45% tuition reduction to active Coast Guard undergraduate students.
+AIU offers a 45% tuition reduction to active Coast Guard undergraduate students.
 In addition, we’ll help explain the following federal benefits:

 Post-9/11 G.I.
 Bill®